hailinzeng/hailinzeng.github.com/resume.md

 - Description: Distributed lock manager based on the Paxos consensus algorithm implement by C++.
 - Responsibility:
 * 1) Fully in charge, except Leader election algorithm, util class (log, hash, and thread pool), and java client.
-* 2) The server use epoll + thread pool model for handing request.
+* 2) The server use epoll + thread pool model for handling request.
 Client use epoll for async communication, and consistent hashing for load-balancing.
 * 3) Designed the Distributed Lock by starting a commit proposal with a unique session id, queued in leader server, grant if previous lock request released or expired(heartbeat lost).
 Both Require and Release are keeping consensus agreement between servers by Paxos.

 #### *Unified Supervising Platform* ####